kpachhai/alchemy-block-insights-component/DOCUMENT.md

 ### Areas for Improvement:

-- **Enhanced Debugging Tools:** Specific debugging tools for Web3 interactions would enhance the development experience.
 - **More Extensive Tutorials for Complex Components:** More examples and tutorials for complex components like this one could lower the entry barrier for new developers.

 ## Conclusion